RaianRashidRimon/Operating-System/README.md

 ## 🎯 Purpose
-The aim of this repository is to serve as a resource for students, educators, and enthusiasts interested in learning algorithms.
-Each algorithm is implemented with clear, structured code and is accompanied by comments to facilitate understanding.
-This repository is ideal for anyone preparing for technical interviews, academic studies, or competitive programming.
+The aim of this repository is to serve as a resource for students, educators, and enthusiasts interested in learning about Operating Systems.
+Each implementation is designed to demonstrate key OS concepts with structured code and explanatory comments.
+This repository is ideal for those studying OS fundamentals, preparing for technical interviews, or working on academic projects.
 ## 🚀 Usage
 1. Clone the repository: